 Discontinuing (or withdrawing) from your course is a serious matter.
 It means that you no longer wish to study your course and you want to give it up permanently.
 There are a number of important University dates that you need to be aware of.
-These dates will affect your fee liability and any refund that you may be due.
+These dates will affect your fee liability and academic results and any refund that you may be due.
 Discontinuing after the census date will usually result in no refund.

 How do I discontinue my course?

 Log into StudentConnect and click on the discontinuation link.
 Follow the prompts to finalise the process.

 Discontinuing from your course may result in cancellation of your student visa.